c-berger/dotfiles/kanata/README.md

 # Kanata Keyboard Layout

 The Kanata tool offers customization and extensions for any keyboard.
-This defines some extensions based on the Logitech Ergo K860 keyboard with a international QWERTY layout.
+This defines some extensions based on the US international QWERTY layout.
 This is basically a US QUERTY layout with some additional keys (e.g. the "102d" key).

 ## Setup